 magazines have not died.
 They're still around and there's a magazine for almost every topic you can think of.

-One of the things that I like to do is to browse magazines in my local book store, just to check out all the obscure topics they cover.
+One of the things I like to do is to browse magazines in my local book store, just to check out all the obscure topics they cover.

 Whether you're in parenting, sports, lifestyle, arts and crafts, business, or